 Indiana insurers are not being asked to reinstate older plans.
 Although President Obama indicated that each state would determine the fate of canceled plans, as DOI Commissioner Stephen Robertson pointed out, the logistics, time, and money spent to reverse decisions that were originally requested by Obamacare legislation, would be nearly impossible.
 Many companies, including Anthem, have invested years attempting to comply with mandated requirements.

 Guess who's coming to town as a new player?
-CareSource, who offered coverage in Ohio in 2014, will offer plans in the Hoosier state in 2015 (also Kentucky).
-Mostly known for its Medicaid products in Ohio, their rates were very good and they enrolled almost 40,000 persons in 2014.
+CareSource, who previously offered coverage in Ohio, will offer plans in the Hoosier state in 2015 (also Kentucky).
+Mostly known for its Medicaid products in Ohio, their rates were very good, and they enrolled almost 40,000 persons.
 CareSource has offered coverage for about 25 years and is well known in the Buckeye state..

 Anthem expects prices for their "Gold" plans to slightly reduce, while "Bronze" premiums may be increasing as much as 12%-17%.
 The Southern portion of the state, however, may see across-the-board reductions for most or all plans.
 Local medical costs along with the number of submitted claims have been lower than anticipated in that area.